kimmobrunfeldt/howto-everything/fedora-for-dev.md

 * Use Ctrl + PgDown and Ctrl + PgUp for changing tabs in apps with keyboard.
 * Lenovo Thinkpad supports Fn + Right Arrow and Fn + Left Arrow for End and Home.
-Useful to go to the start or end of line.
+Useful to go to the start or end of line. *Unfortunately this didn't work with an external Lenovo keyboard and rebinding Fn at OS level is a bit tough.*
 * Some times copy - pasting stuff to terminal with middle click brings up weidr [200~ chars, see: https://cirw.in/blog/bracketed-paste
 * Resize windows with Super + Mouse middle click and drag (Gnome)
 * Move windows with Super + Mouse left click and drag (Gnome)